Waldo Nelson

-Biography
+Early life and education

 Waldo Nelson was born in McClure, Ohio in 1898.
 His father was a pharmacist.
 He graduated from Wittenberg College.
 Though his original plan had been to attend business school, the death of Nelson's baby sister inspired him to enter medicine.

 After working at Willys-Overland, Nelson received assistance from an executive at the automobile company and was able to go to medical school.
 He graduated from University of Cincinnati Medical School in 1926.

+Career

 After completing an internship and residency in the same city, Nelson joined the staff of Cincinnati Children's Hospital in 1929.
 He left to work for the medical school at Temple in 1940, where he chaired the pediatrics department until 1964.
 He also spent time as medical director for St. Christopher's Hospital for Children in Philadelphia from 1947 to 1964.

 Nelson was well known for the textbook that he authored for half a century, the Nelson Textbook of Pediatrics.
 Between 1959 and 1978, he also served as editor for The Journal of Pediatrics.
 The journal's circulation tripled during his tenure.
 Nelson practiced medicine into his eighties and continued to attend and speak at meetings in his nineties.
 He died of a stroke on March 2, 1997.

+He received the John Howland Award, the highest honor given by the American Pediatric Society (APS).